How to Detect Cash Burn Risk Before It's Too Late

 Financial reports show what happened.
 They don't show what's coming.

 A company can show positive net income while burning through cash.
 Accrual accounting lets revenue appear before cash is collected — and lets expenses be deferred.
-This is why cash flow statements matter more than P&L for survival decisions.
+This is why cash flow statements matter more than P&L for survival decisions, and why several of the biggest risks never appear in standard reports at all.

 In practice, tools like Datrix help detect this automatically by analyzing financial data and cash flow patterns — surfacing trend changes weeks before they appear in a quarterly report.